 Strategic Development Plan (SDP)

-The Strategic Development Plan (SDP) is a statutory planning document which is prepared or updated every five years and covers a twenty year time period.
+The Strategic Development Plan (SDP) is a statutory planning document which is intended to cover a twenty year time period.
 It communicates strategic level and cross-boundary planning policy and applies national policy and guidance from the Scottish Government.
-The Strategic Development Plan for Edinburgh and South East Scotland was used to inform the Local Development Plans prepared by each of the Member Authorities in the Edinburgh and South East Scotland region.
+The Strategic Development Plan for Edinburgh and South East Scotland was used to inform the Local Development Plans prepared by each of the Member Authorities in the Edinburgh and South East Scotland region which includes West Lothian.

 Strategic Development Plan (SDP)

-SESplan is the current Strategic Development Planning Authority for the Edinburgh and South East Scotland region and comprising the City of Edinburgh, East Lothian, Midlothian, Scottish Borders, West Lothian and the southern half of the Fife council area.
+SESplan is the Strategic Development Planning Authority for the Edinburgh and South East Scotland region and comprises the City of Edinburgh, East Lothian, Midlothian, Scottish Borders, West Lothian and the southern portion of the Fife council area.

-SESplan's second proposed Strategic Development Plan (SDP 2) was submitted to Scottish Ministers for examination on 26 June 2017.
+In October 2016 SESplan published a Second proposed Strategic Development Plan (SDP2) for consultation which was subsequently submitted to Scottish Ministers for examination on 26 June 2017.

-On 20 July 2018 the Planning and Environmental Appeals Division (DPEA) completed its examination and submitted a report to Scottish Ministers.
+On 20 July 2018 the Scottish Government Planning and Environmental Appeals Division (DPEA) completed the examination and submitted a report to Scottish Ministers.
 The Report can be downloaded from the DPEA website.

-The SESplan Authorities have since considered this decision and two documents setting out their position are provided for information.
+The SESplan Authorities considered this decision and two documents setting out their position are provided for information.

 Regional Spatial Strategy for Edinburgh and South East Scotland City Region